Sewer Line Replacement Permits in

 When applying for a Sewer Line Replacement permit, you or your contractor will generally need to submit the following documentation for the city's review:

-While local rules in Spokane County may vary slightly from municipality to municipality, standard US zoning dictates that: Trenches must remain open until a city plumbing inspector visually verifies the pipe slope, material, and connection integrity to the municipal sewer main.
+Key code points for a Sewer Line Replacement in Spokane County: Trenches must remain open until a city plumbing inspector visually verifies the pipe slope, material, and connection integrity to the municipal sewer main.

 Estimated processing time in Spokane County: 2 to 4 weeks.